-Annex J
+Annex I

-Method for calculation the eccentricities in mageba RESTON®Spherical and Cylindrical Bearings
+Method for calculation the eccentricities in mageba RESTON® Spherical and Cylindrical Bearings

-J.1 General
+I.1 General

-Frictional forces, forces from applied horizontal loads and the rotated condition of the bearing produce eccentricity of the axial force $N{\rm S}$ , which is used in the verification of ROBO SLIDE L2 sheets, the adjacent structural members and the anchoring devices.
+Frictional forces, forces from applied horizontal loads and the rotated condition of the bearing produce eccentricity of the axial force N{Sd} , which is used in the verification of ROBO®SLIDE L2 sheets, the adjacent structural members and the anchoring devices.
 This annex gives methods for calculating the significant eccentricities.
 Depending on the design features of a particular bearing, additional eccentricities may exist.
 When several eccentricities occur in a cross-section under consideration, they need to be added.

-J.2 Friction resistance
+I.2 Friction resistance

-J.2.1 Curved sliding surfaces
+I.2.1 Curved sliding surfaces

 In the presence of rotational movements an internal moment occurs due to the frictional resistance.
-Regardless of whether the bearing has one or two surfaces, the associated eccentricity $e_1$ is:
+Regardless of whether the bearing has one or more surfaces, the associated eccentricity e_i is: